mattwarren/mattwarren.github.io/_posts/2019-03-01-Is-CSharp-a-low-level-language.md

 \* yes, I know 'low-level' is a subjective term 😊

-**Note**: Any C# developer is going to have a different idea of what 'low-level' means, these features are taken for grated by C++ or Rust programmers.
+**Note**: Any C# developer is going to have a different idea of what 'low-level' means, these features would be taken for granted by C++ or Rust programmers.

 Here's the list that I came up with: